 |The feasibility study investigated the production, marketing and sale of locally produced wild venison in and around the Wye Valley AONB.
 The study area included woodlands experiencing highest impact from deer between Symonds Yat, Chepstow and Wentwood.
 It investigated where wild venison is processed and sold, and how it is marketed.
 Also whether there is an opportunity to develop local marketing for wild venison and what gaps need to be covered to ensure the venison can be sourced, processed and marketed locally, using the benefit to woodland habitats as a marketing tool.

-Recommendations produced within the study will inform future work on the local wild venison supply chain and further applications for funding to enable this work.
-This will enhance the economic benefit locally to all those within the venison supply chain, including woodland managers, stalkers, butchers, distributors and retailers.
+Recommendations produced within the study inform future work on the local wild venison supply chain and further applications for funding to enable this work.
+It is hoped that this will enhance the economic benefit locally to all those within the venison supply chain, including woodland managers, stalkers, butchers, distributors and retailers.

 Our other projects

 Take a look at our completed and ongoing projects in Monmouthshire.

 Restoring White-tailed Eagles to Wales

 A study to assess the feasibility of re-establishing a breeding population of White-tailed Eagles (WTE) within Monmouthshire, Newport, and the South W

 eDNA Fungi and Beetles